DanPET AB - Translational Biotech Company

 NS12877

 Potent and selective alpha7 nAChR agonist.
 Same scientific rationale as EVP-6124.
 Excellent physical chemical properties.
 Clean profile in a standard off-target binding.
 Induced c-fos and release of monoamines in PFC.
 Linear kinetics and oral bioavailability of 80-100%.
 Rat brain/plasma-ratio ~ 3.5 and rat T½ 2.5 hrs.
 No inhibition of the major CYP-isoforms was observed.
 Well-tolerated, mice to 60 mg/kg (p.o.) in Irwin test acutely.
 No issue with hERG, blood pressure, heart rate or QT interval.
 No mutagenic activity as judged by the Ames’ test.
-US patent with extension opportunities.
+Partnered with Danish Biotech Company

 18F-NS14490